 Their onboarding flow is not an exception.
 Toggl even mentioned simple onboarding as one of their main advantages on the “Our mission” page.

-The onboarding itself starts with a modal window that offers new users two options: start the guide or explore the product on their own.
-As well, there is a note that in case users want to omit education they can always get back to onboarding with the help of a button in the navigation menu.
+- The onboarding itself starts with a modal window that offers new users two options: start the guide or explore the product on their own.
+As well, there is a note that in case users want to skip the tutorial, they can always get back to onboarding with the help of a button in the navigation menu.

 What we can learn from this SaaS design

-We think Toggl’s design is a good SaaS onboarding example as it teaches to:
+We think Toggl’s design is a good SaaS onboarding example, which can teach us the following:

 - Shorten time to value.
-Toggl decided not to overload users with too much information at once and divided its onboarding process into short tours that teach to use key features.
-Onboarding flows with a few easy steps help novice users quicker understand how they can benefit from this product therefore they retain.
+Don't overload users with too much information at once.
+Divide the onboarding process into short tours that teach to use key features.
+Onboarding flows with a few easy steps help novice users understand how they can benefit from this product faster, therefore they retain.

 - Add reminders.
 Modal windows that contain reminders about how to get back to onboarding let users learn when it’s convenient for them.

 - Allow users to skip onboarding.
-Each tooltip and modal window allows users to skip onboarding which reduces the friction and makes the educational tour unobtrusive.
+Each tooltip and modal window allows users to skip onboarding which reduces the friction and makes the educational tour less annoying.
 Users should always feel that they control each function in an application.

 Headspace is a cloud-based app for meditation that helps people manage stress, relax, find concentration, and stay healthy overall.
-One of its distinguishing characteristics is the design for accessibility.
+Its colors, illustrations and typography often come up when our designers are asked about good web app user interface design examples.
+But one of its distinguishing characteristics is the design for accessibility, and we want to focus on it a bit here.

-To ensure all their visitors can equally use the website, Headspace launched an accessibility menu, a widget that helps people with disabilities easily perceive the content.
+To ensure all the visitors can equally use the web application, Headspace launched an accessibility menu, a widget that helps people with disabilities easily perceive the content.

 The menu is launched with one click on the “Explore your accessibility options” button.